Miguna fights back, wants government to pay for mistreating him

 He argues that he has never renounced his Kenyan citizenship and that the procedure used by the Government to strip him of his citizenship rights was illegal and unconstitutional.

-Miguna says he is not afraid to return and wants the Government to restore his travelling documents to enable him to return home and fight charges levelled against him.
+Miguna avers he is not afraid to return and wants the Government to restore his travelling documents to enable him to return home and fight charges levelled against him.

 “The petitioner was scheduled to appear before a magistrate on February 14.
 The charges are criminal in nature and have bearings on his reputation.
 It was therefore illegal and grossly inhuman to deport him without giving him opportunity to clear his name,” said Khaminwa.